#1 of 147 · Washington State

 On March 26, 2000, at 8:32 AM Pacific, the Kingdome was demolished in 16.8 seconds using 5,800 gelatin dynamite charges.
 It registered as a magnitude 2.3 earthquake.
 Robb Deignan, then thirty-four, drove to Seattle to watch the implosion and ended up standing outside Pacific Tower on Beacon Hill.

-That tower — 1200 12th Avenue South — was Amazon's headquarters.
-Amazon occupied floors 1 through 13 of the 16-story Art Deco building, 300 feet above the demolition site with a direct overlook of the Kingdome.
+That tower — 1200 12th Avenue South — was Amazon’s headquarters.
+Amazon occupied floors one through thirteen of the sixteen-story Art Deco building, three hundred feet above the demolition site with a direct overlook of the Kingdome.
 Amazon employees came to the building on that Sunday morning specifically to watch.
 MacKenzie Scott was married to Jeff Bezos and living in the Seattle area during this period.
 She was certainly familiar with the building and may well have been there that morning.

 Robb was standing next to Pacific Tower.
 He may have been within feet of her and did not know it.
-This is the intersection that no AI could have found.
 A building came down.
 Twenty-six years later, a building is going up.
-The connection is not metaphorical.
-It is geographical, temporal, and physical.
-It is the kind of detail that signals to a reader — especially a novelist — that the person writing this letter was there.

 The Portfolio Gap

-MacKenzie Scott's cumulative giving exceeds $26 billion across 2,700+ unrestricted grants since 2019.
-Her 2025 round alone was $7.17 billion — larger than the Gates Foundation's annual spend.
+MacKenzie Scott’s cumulative giving exceeds twenty-six billion dollars across 2,700-plus unrestricted grants since 2019.
 The portfolio covers education, economic development, housing, health, racial equity, environmental conservation, and immigrant services.
 In 2023, workforce development was identified as a primary focus alongside affordable housing and community health.

-Washington State presence: Confirmed grants total approximately $75–85 million.
-Recipients include the Urban League of Metropolitan Seattle ($7.4M), Walla Walla Community College ($15M), Renton Technical College ($5M), Craft3 ($25M cumulative), Technology Access Foundation ($2M), and multiple Habitat for Humanity affiliates.
+Washington State presence: Confirmed grants total approximately seventy-five to eighty-five million dollars.
+Recipients include the Urban League of Metropolitan Seattle, Walla Walla Community College, Renton Technical College, Craft3, Technology Access Foundation, and multiple Habitat for Humanity affiliates.

-Pierce County presence: Approximately $8 million across four organizations — Tacoma/Pierce County Habitat for Humanity ($4.5M), Northwest Education Access ($2M), The Mockingbird Society ($1M), and Tacoma Public Schools (undisclosed).
-This is disproportionately thin relative to her Washington State footprint and to Pierce County's designation as home to multiple federal Opportunity Zones.
+Pierce County presence: Approximately eight million dollars across four organizations — Tacoma/Pierce County Habitat for Humanity, Northwest Education Access, The Mockingbird Society, and Tacoma Public Schools.
+This is disproportionately thin relative to her Washington State footprint and to Pierce County’s designation as home to multiple federal Opportunity Zones.

 The specific gap CrowdSmith fills: No grants have been identified to any workforce development council in Washington State.
 No grants to any WIOA-funded program.
 No grants to any maker space, fabrication lab, or skilled-trades facility anywhere in her portfolio.
 No grants to Tacoma Community College, Bates Technical College, Pierce College, or Clover Park Technical College.
 No grants to United Way of Pierce County or Tacoma Urban League.
 The workforce-development-through-making lane is unoccupied territory.
 CrowdSmith does not compete with existing grantees.
 It fills a category that does not yet exist in her portfolio.